 Self-Assessment Example: "Ex.
 A. 1) Val Behan, 2) defendant's rep., 3) my client agreed to x, y and z in the negotiation; 4) total points 250; 5) partner John Doe.
 6) How I prepared for the negotiation: I looked up comparable settlements for this type of injury and researched the law on comparative fault in the jurisdiction.
 7) My goal for the settlement amount was for the defendant (my client) to pay no more than \$300,000 and I also wanted the plaintiff to sign a non-disclosure agreement.
-8) My client's absolute bottom line/walk-away point was for him to pay \$400,000 with a non-disclosure agreement.
+8) My client's absolute bottom line/ walk-away point was for him to pay \$400,000 with a non-disclosure agreement.
 9).
-What I did well: Near the start of negotiations, I used bracketing successfully; in other words, I was also able to give a counteroffer that placed my goal exactly in the middle of their initial offer and mine.
+What I did well-- Near the start of negotiations, I used bracketing successfully; in other words, I was also able to give a counteroffer that placed my goal exactly in the middle of their initial offer and mine.
 They asked for \$500 K, my goal was \$300 K, so I started off offering \$100 K (and I had figures to back up that amount).
 10).
-Things I could improve: a few times I think I made two concessions in a row, and I was nervous and didn't hold my ground on X ....; next time I'll plan out my concessions ahead of time, and ...."
+Things I could improve-a couple of times I think I made two concessions in a row, and I was nervous and didn't hold my ground on X; next time I'll plan out my concessions ahead of time, and"

 b.
-Peer Assessments (PAs) are brief entries you should post onto D2L under Communication/Discussions tab critiquing the person you negotiated with.
+Peer Assessments (PAs) are questions you answer after each exercise critiquing the person you negotiated with.
 (9 Total= 1 after each of the 4 ungraded and 5 graded exercises; each worth .5 points).
-A discussion will be labeled after each exercise (e.g., Peer Assessments for Practice Exercise #1).
-Identify: (a) your name/side and (b) the name of your opponent/her side.
-Then list: (1) what your opponent did well during the negotiation (at least one thing); and (2) give some suggestions for improvement \(at least 1 mistake they made/ something to improve upon).
+A Discussion will be labeled after each exercise where you should identify: (a) your name/side and (b) the name of your opponent/her side.
+Then list: (1) what your opponent did well during the negotiation (at least one thing); and (2) give some suggestions for improvement (at least one mistake they made/ something to improve).

-\Note: Many of us are uncomfortable giving criticism (even constructive criticism) to others, but this is very important!
-You're the only one who has seen the negotiation and are in the unique position of helping your opponent improve.
-So, if you write something like, "nothing can be improved-it was great" you will get a .25-point reduction.
-Late submissions are also -.25.
+Note: Many of us are uncomfortable giving criticism (even constructive criticism) to others, but this is especially important!
+You are the only one who has seen the negotiation and are in the unique position of helping your opponent improve.
+So, if you write something like, "nothing can be improved-it was great..." you'll get a .25-point reduction.

-Peer Assessment Example: "(a) My name--defendant. (b) Opponent's name--plaintiff.
+Peer Assessment Example: "(a) My name--defendant. (b) Opponent's name-plaintiff.
 1. O did an excellent job making me feel comfortable, asking questions about my underlying interests, and listening.
-O also deflected my question about X which ....
-2. As for suggestions, O may want to be watch out for verbal leaks.
-At one point he said, "I don't think I could go much higher than Y" so I knew he could go higher...."
+O also deflected my question about X which 2.
+As for suggestions, O may want to be watch out for verbal leaks.
+At one point he said, "I don't think I could go much higher than Y" so I knew he could go higher....